superfly/docs/app-guides/planetscale.html.md

 You'll be prompted to pick an organization.
 Since every Fly user has a personal organization, let's pick that for now.

 You'll be asked for the region to deploy the first vm to.
-That will be the same value you set for `PRIMARY_REGION` above.
-For example `lhr`.
+That will be the same value you set for `primary_region` above.
+For example, `lhr`.

 It will ask if you want a PostgreSQL database.
 Type _N_ (no) as you are using PlanetScale for its database!